What Is Crimmigration? What Type Of Cases Evolve From It?

 It is the onset of what happens when a conviction or a guilty plea goes through.
 In the past, generally speaking, if you had some violent crime, it was something that would be brought to the authorities to the immigration to their interest and crimes of moral turpitude and those in the lower courts tend to be prostitution, DWI and shoplifting.
 Not all DWIs, really a third offense DWI, DWI where somebody got hurt but the politics of this is that there’ve usually been too many immigrants who are in the country without documentation, some called illegal immigration that you can’t track everyone down and you can’t be throwing everyone out all at once.

 It’s somewhat hard for a criminal defense attorney to handle the case in an immigration context because whatever gets deported, it’s reported to ICE or to Homeland Security and they have the opportunity to say, we’re going to get rid of that person regardless of whether they’re convicted, not convicted.
+Therefore, it is advised to get in touch with a Piscataway Crimmigration Attorney right away.
 It used to be just if you are convicted, you had a problem.
 Now it’s if you’re arrested even, or even if you could have been arrested.
 Basically the categories are wide open and what the federal government is going to do with all those additional people being brought into the priorities is something that we’re trying to figure out.

 Who Should Be Concerned About The Changing Policies And Rules Regarding Crimmigration?